dglazier/macparticles/examples/toy/README.md

 ## To train for a particular particle,

-First we run an overall configure script for the training data
+First we run an overall configure script for the training data.

       macparticles Configure.C

-Now we can run acceptance training for each particle
+Now we can run acceptance training for each particle.

+First argument pi+ => how this training is linked to a particualr particle when simulating.

+Second argument "training.root", the output file created in Configure.C to control the training data.

+Third argument "fast_sim" the output directory, should be somewhere safe for large files.
+Subdirectories will be created here for each training method and within those each particle training type.

+Note, acceptance training diagnostic plots will go to fast_sim/acceptance/pi+/acceptance_plots/

       macparticles 'RunAcceptanceTraining.C( "pi+","training.root","fast_sim" )'